Al3cLee/silverbullet-space/technical note.md

 In the context of Q&A, the motivation paragraph raises a question, the discussion and result sections answer it, and then the remark section reflects upon this Q&A process.

 In this knowledge garden, technical notes are usually structured as above, but the different parts may not be marked explicitly by a title (e.g. `## Motivation`).
 Instead, horizontal rules are inserted between different stages of narration, while titles indicate topics.

+## Physics notes

+A physical formalism (i.e. a “theory”) and its applications are often written in the same chapter in textbooks.
+This prevents the reader from separating the specifics from general considerations and postulates, so in my notes a formalism is often separated from its applications.

+Actually, it is often the case that a theory is elaborated _exclusively within the context of an example_.
+While one would always appreciate a good motivational part, that this part limits the scope of the whole note can be annoying, e.g. a chapter on the addition of angular momentum usually starts with the spin-1/2 example, but some books dwell on this particular case and provide nothing else.

+My approach is to

+* take notes on the formalism without relying on its applications, and
+* when only knowing about a specific case, take notes on this case only and refrain from naming the note as “some theory”.

+## Computer science notes

+In computer science, especially the less “theoretical” parts of it, logical reasoning is not usually the key.
+Instead the various concepts are often intertwined, one depending on another without having an overall pre-determined logical order.

+My approach is to try my best in finding a good motivation, for a software cannot take shape without a solid motivation.
+The motivation is often that a tedious task can be automated with code in computer science.

+Anyway, I start with this motivation and bring up new concepts that it produces.
+But there are always cases where earlier concepts require later ones to elaborate, in such cases I don’t hesitate at all to mention the later ones (in wiki-links), since arranging them in a perfectly logical order is against the very nature of programs.
+Functionalities are developed with each other in mind, not in a rigid logical sequence.

+A helpful way to make CS notes clearer is providing a glossary of technical terms.
+Besides, providing a [[minimum working example]] is also essential.